asmithdigital/raads-digital/docs/foundations/theme.md

 get_started: true
 ---

-## Theme names

-### Default
+**The following themes are available within the design system:**

-The Insurance web applications such as QTB, renewals and claims use the default theme.
-It is the base for all layouts and grids, components and forms.
+1. **Default:** Used by Insurance web applications such as QTB, renewals and claims.
+It is the base for all elements in the Apiary design system.

-### Portal

-The My Account application uses the 'Portal' theme.
-It inherits from the default theme and contains layouts, grids, components, and form variations.
+1. **Portal:** Used by the My Account web application.
+It inherits from the default theme and contains style variations that are specific only to My Account.

 ## Design specifications